Touring Bike Speed (How Fast Touring Bike Can Go)

 Average Touring Bike Speed

 The average touring bike speed is between 20 and 30 miles per hour.
-However, there are some touring bikes that can reach speeds of up to 50 miles per hour.
+However, some touring bikes can reach speeds of up to 50 miles per hour.

 This is significantly slower than the speeds at which many cyclists are used to riding on paved roads, and it’s important to take this into account when planning a cycling excursion.
 While some destinations may be accessible at this pace, others may require faster speeds in order to avoid fatigue or injury.